hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

   fields.
 - Implement Roster Adoption Logic: Develop the logic for the platform to adopt candidate rosters based on TSS readiness and voting.
-- Update Reconnect Process: Modify the reconnect process to use rosters instead of address books.
+- Update Reconnect Process: Modify the Reconnect process to use rosters instead of address books.
 - Testing and Deployment: Conduct thorough testing of the new roster implementation and deploy.